 Our kids love mocktails – or even juice – in plastic champagne flutes with party accessories such as umbrellas and cherries.
 You could make your own fancy ice cubes too, or cut shapes out of melon to decorate the glasses.

-Try mixing Sprite and orange juice with 2 teaspoons of Grenadine, garnished with a cherry, or this Cocoa Mocktini from Lidl.
+Try mixing Sprite and orange juice with 2 teaspoons of Grenadine, garnished with a cherry, or have a go at one of these mocktails from BBC Good Food.
 There are lots of ideas on Pinterest too.

-We do this on birthdays too and the kids LOVE IT!
+We do this on birthdays as well as NYE and the kids LOVE IT!
 Crack open a tube of glow sticks (we usually find them cheap at Home Bargains), tip them into a nice, warm bubbly bath and turn out the lights.
 So much fun!
 But don’t try it with kids who still put everything into their mouths!

-Have a wonderful and prosperous New Year!
-Thanks for all your support in 2018 and I can’t wait to see what’s in store for Calderdale in 2019!
+I wish you all a wonderful and prosperous New Year, that’s hopefully a lot better than 2020!
+Thanks for all your support in 2020 and I can’t wait to see what’s in store for Calderdale in 2021!